Thank you for joining with us in the global celebration!

 Pro Bono Week takes place every year in October and celebrates the pro bono ethic of the thousands of professionals who volunteer their skills and professional expertise to support nonprofits all around the world.

 We are grateful to our volunteers who inspire us each and every day to strive to fulfill our critical mission.
-In honor of Pro Bono Week, our volunteers, Ed Donovan, Mira Kolker and Nancy Tang shared their personal VLP #probonostory:
+In honor of Pro Bono Week and domestic violence awareness month, volunteers Ryan Buffkin and Dana Rosenbaum share their VLP #probonostory assisting low-income domestic violence survivors file uncontested divorces through the VLP and AXA XL partnership project:

-The VLP is committed to providing rewarding opportunities for pro bono attorneys to make meaningful contributions to the Brooklyn community.
-For more information please contact Sidney Cherubin, VLP’s Director of Legal Services.
+The VLP is committed to providing a range of opportunities for pro bono attorneys to make meaningful contributions to the Brooklyn community.
+For more information please contact Anne O’Grady, VLP’s Pro Bono Director.